Skip to main content

 What should I do if I haven't received my Courtesy Notice?

 It can take three weeks for the court to process and mail a courtesy notice.
 The court must first receive the ticket from the law enforcement agency before it is mailed to you.
-Please use one of the following options when attempting to follow up on a ticket:
+Use one of the following options when attempting to follow up on a ticket: